DanielsNoJack/node-red-contrib-piface-digital/README.md

 The PiFace input node generates a `msg.payload` with either a 0 or 1 depending on the state of the input pin.

+Can be triggered in flow by any input msg, then send state with msg.triggered = true

 The `msg.topic` is set to <i>piface/{the pin number}</i>

+### Output State

+The PiFace output State node will send state of all output pins in array, or state of selected output pin determined by msg.pin with value from 1 to 8.